KanizoRGB/Audio_Classifier_with_python/README.md

 - Collect sample data and background data using PreparingData.py
 - Preprocess the collected data using Preprocessing.py
 - Train the model on the collected data
 - Run test.py to test trained model with pre-loaded wav files in the Audio_database_dataset csv file.
-The program will first play the audio file to an output and then determine whether it has detected the beep sound or not.
+The program will first slice the selected WAV file into smaller wav files and iterate through these slices trying to detect the beep.
+For every beep detected, the program will play the beep sound and turn the servo motor 10 degrees and then back to 0 degrees.
 - Run main.py when you want to test the model with inputs from a microphone connected to your PC or to your Raspberry pi.
+The program will continuously listen to input from the mic, to try and detect the beep sound.

 Happy Coding!!!